salindersidhu/Diskmap/README.md

 3. To install PyQt 4 run the following command from the terminal `sudo apt-get install python3-pyqt4`
 4. Navigate to the cloned repo's directory from the terminal using the `cd` command
 5. Run the following command from the terminal, `python3 diskmap.py` to launch the Visualizer

-##Troubleshooting:
-This application is cross platform compatible with most operating systems (Windows, Linux and MAC).
-If the application crashes, a log is generated in the application's directory.
-This log contains error and exception details on why the application crashed.

 ##License:
 Copyright (c) 2016 Salinder Sidhu